milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 Sign in with your social media account.
 We offer you the opportunity to sign in to a Booking.com user account with one of your social media accounts.
 We do this to reduce the need for you to remember different usernames and passwords for different online services.

-After signing in once, you’ll always be able to use your social media account to sign in to your Booking.com account.
-You can decouple your Booking.com user account from your chosen social media account anytime you want.
+After you’ve signed in once, you’ll be able to use your social media account to sign into your Booking.com account.
+You can decouple your Booking.com user account from your chosen social media account any time you want to.

-Integration of social media plugins: We’ve also integrated social media plugins into Booking.com website and apps.
-This means that when you click one of the buttons (e.g. Facebook’s “Like” button), certain info is shared with these social media providers.
+Integration of social media plugins: We have also integrated social media plugins into the Booking.com website and apps.
+This means that when you click or tap on one of the buttons (such as Facebook’s “Like” button), certain information is shared with these social media providers.

-If you’re logged-in to your social media account at the same time, your social media provider may relate this info to your social media account.
-Depending on your settings, they might also display these actions on your social media profile to others in your network.
+If you’re logged into your social media account when you click or tap one of these buttons, your social media provider may relate this information to your social media account.
+Depending on your settings, they might also display these actions on your social media profile, to be seen by others in your network.

 Other social media services and features.
 We may integrate other social media services (e.g. social media messaging) for you to interact with Booking.com or your contacts about our services.

 We may maintain social media accounts and offer apps on several social media sites.
-Whenever you connect with Booking.com through social media, your social media service provider may allow you to share info with us.
+Whenever you connect with Booking.com through social media, your social media service provider may allow you to share information with us.

-If you choose to share, you will generally be told by your social media provider which information will be shared.
-For example, when you sign in to a Booking.com user account using your social media account, certain info may be shared with Booking.com, including your email address, age, or profile pictures saved to your social media account, depending on what you authorize.
+If you choose to share, your social media provider will generally inform you about which information will be shared.
+For example, when you sign into a Booking.com user account using your social media account, certain information from that account may be shared with Booking.com.
+This includes your email address, your age, and the profile pictures you’ve saved—depending on what you authorize in your social media account.

-When you register with a Booking.com social media app or connect to a social media messaging service without a Booking.com user account, the info you choose to share with us may include the basic info available in your social media profile, including your email, status updates, and a list of your contacts.
+When you register with a Booking.com social media app or connect to a social media messaging service without a Booking.com user account, the information you choose to share with us may include the basic information available in your social media profile (including your email address, status updates and a list of your contacts).

 We’ll use this info to help provide you with the service you requested, for example, to forward a message you want to send to your contacts or to create a personalized user experience on the app or our websites.
 It means that—if you want us to—we can customize our services to fit your needs, connecting you and your friends to the best travel destinations, as well as analyzing and enhancing our travel-related services.